aterris/dotfiles/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+# My Notes
+* brewfile is still work in progress
+* overall havent removed everything i dont want
+* need to add my git and standard aliases
+* powerline finishing (and atleast at font submodule or something for easy install)
+* fix path issue
+* set to zsh (how do I have some docs that show manual steps maybe)